peter-gy/owasp-demo/app/README.md

 ### Getting Started

-In order to have access to the Postgres instance in development mode, start it using `docker-compose`:
+To have access to the Postgres instance in development mode, start it using `docker-compose`:

 ```shell
 docker-compose up db